 So it goes without saying that all service providers are making effort in making their cloud secure.
-But it also remains a fact that cloud computing increase the risk profile of your data and as such all businesses should recognize these concerns and try an evaluate their cloud provider on their ability to address these concerns.
-With this blog we attempt to explain the “Gartner’s 7 cloud computing security concerns” and also prompt at the questions that should be posted to cloud service provider’s in-order to evaluate their security:
+But it also remains a fact that cloud computing increase the risk profile of your data and as such all businesses should recognize these concerns and try and evaluate their cloud provider on their ability to address these concerns.
+With this blog we attempt to explain the “Gartner’s 7 cloud computing security concerns” and also prompt at the questions that should be posted to cloud service providers in order to evaluate their security:

-1. Privileged user access: The cloud takes your data physically away from you.
+The cloud takes your data physically away from you.
 You are no longer the custodian of your data.
 The custody of your data now is with the administrator appointed by your cloud service provider.
-It is this person or set of individual who needs to be scrutinized before you trust your data with them.
+It is this person or set of individuals who needs to be scrutinized before you trust your data with them.
 It is therefore essential to ask your cloud service provider for information on the people who will administer the cloud.
-There should be a mechanism by which these individuals are screened, evaluated and appointed.
+There should be a mechanism by which these individuals are screened, evaluated, and appointed.
 Any service provider who is not upfront about its recruitment process and employee profile cannot be trusted with your data.

-5. Recovery: Generally cloud service providers replicate the data on at least a couple of locations.
+Generally, cloud service providers replicate the data on at least a couple of locations.
 This is a way to ensure that the data can be recovered from a separate location due to any accidental loss.
 Any service provider who doesn’t back up the data is an immediate red flag.
 You should, therefore, request your service providers for information on the places where your data is getting backed up.
-If in case your data is not getting backed-up, you should discontinue working with that service provider immediately.
+If in case your data is not getting backed up, you should discontinue working with that service provider immediately.

-6. Investigative support: There are various ways in which data security can be insured on the cloud.
-You can do deterrent control by warning users of consequences for stealing your data.
-The largest subset of deterrent is preventive control, like with the point we discussed on screening administrators.
+There are various ways in which data security can be insured on the cloud.
+You can do deterrent control by warning users of the consequences of stealing your data.
+The largest subset of deterrents is preventive control, like with the point we discussed on screening administrators.
 Then there is detective control by using techniques to monitor intrusion attempts.
 Finally is the question of corrective control, for which you need investigative support.